kkalinowski/Fractal/README.md

 Fractal
 =======

-Fractal renderer using TypeScript and HTML5
+Fractal renderer using HTML5's canvas with small help of angular and foundation